PaddlePaddle/docs/doc/fluid/user_guides/howto/training/save_load_variables_en.rst

 1. At the end of the training, when :code:`fluid.io.save_persistables` is called to save the persistence parameters, it is not necessary for all trainers to call this method, usually it is called on the 0th trainer.
 2. The parameters of multi-node incremental training are loaded on the PServer side, and the trainer side does not need to load parameters.
 After the PServers are fully started, the trainer will synchronize the parameters from the PServer.
+3. In the situation where increment needs to be used determinately, multi-node needs to appoint ``current_endpoint`` parameter when calling :code:`fluid.DistributeTranspiler.transpile` .

 The general steps for multi-node incremental training (do not enable distributed large-scale sparse matrices) are: